prameya/webdora-d8/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment notes on how to deploy the project on a live system.

 Go to [https://github.com/drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project "Drupal composer on github") and download the default `composer.json` file.
-In a seperate location download this project's `composer.json` [file](https://github.com/prameya/webdora-d8/blob/master/composer.json).
+In a separate location download this project's `composer.json` [file](https://github.com/webdora/drupal8-on-appengine/blob/master/composer.json).

 We will study this file to create our app and deploy it to Google App Engine.
 In your project's root folder place the `composer.json`.
 We will be initializing our project here.